chh172/chh172.github.io/README.md

 # Hi there, this is Chuhuan Huang.
-# I am an incoming PhD student in mathematics @ Johns Hopkins University.
+# I am a first-year PhD student in mathematics @ Johns Hopkins University.